carnifex17/Cybersecurity-Notes/Linux Basics.md

 -  `crontab -e`
 **To edit your crontab file**

-**If this command is run at the first time user will be asked to choose text editor for editing this file.
-To create a scheduled command user needs to create a records based on the following template**
+**If this command is run at the first time user will be asked to choose text editor for editing this file.To create a scheduled command user needs to create a records based on the following template**
 - `m h dom mon dow command`

 **Also you could check privileges for files like this, to locate cron jobs:**